- Do not park farther than 12 inches from the curb.

-No. You must move your vehicle after the three-hour time limit has been reached.
-The On-Street three-hour time limit is to provide parking space turnover.
+The On-Street meter three-hour time limit is to provide parking space turnover.
+You can move your car to an off-street location.
 You can park at the Wallace Deck, 140 West, 100 East Rosemary St. or Off-Street lots that provide for extended parking.

 How do I know I am parked in a legal parking spot?

-All Legal Parking Spots should have a three-digit space number.
+All public parking spots should have a three-digit space number.
 If you do not see a three-digit number on the curb or the parking spot, look for the posted signage.
 The signs will state if an area is No Parking, a Loading Zone or a Bus Zone.